 Boric acid can frequently be successfully used to treat a vaginal yeast infection; however, a significant minority of people will not be cured when they use it.
 Boric acid is not the best way to treat a yeast infection, as it can be poisonous.
-The natural medicine expert Sarah Summer warns people against using boric acid (we will discuss Sarah Summer later on in this article) as it is simply not wise to use when there exist so many other safer and more effective natural treatments.
-If you are desperate to find a cure for yeast infections, you may want to skip to the end of this article and read about Summer’s 12 hour natural cure that works on even the most stubborn cases of Candidiasis.
+The natural medicine expert Sarah Summer warns people against using boric acid (we will discuss Sarah Summer later on in this article); as it is simply not wise to use when there exist so many other safer, and more effective, natural treatments.
+If you are desperate to find a cure for yeast infections, you may want to skip to the end of this article, and read about Summer’s 12 hour natural cure.
+It works on even stubborn cases of Candidiasis.

 What is Boric Acid?

 Boric acid can be procured from many different retailers online.
 It can either be found in a crystalline form, or in a slightly unctuous (greasy or soapy feeling) white powder.
-It interferes with the reproduction of various fungi and molds and has been utilized to treat fungal infections like athlete's foot (tinea pedis), and vaginal yeast infections (Candidiasis).
-If you purchase boric acid, try and keep it stored at a temperature lower than 25 degrees Centigrade.
+It interferes with the reproduction of various fungi and molds; and, has been utilized to treat fungal infections like athlete's foot (tinea pedis), and yeast infections (Candidiasis).
+If you purchase boric acid, try and keep it stored at a temperature lower than 25°C (77°F).

 Boric Acid Side Effects and Babies

 If you are pregnant, you should avoid using boric acid for your yeast infection; as it can possibly poison the child in your womb.
 The U.S. National Library of Medicine’s MedlinePlus states, that mothers who use boric acid in their vagina during the first four months of pregnancy, cause nearly a 3 fold increase in the chances their baby will suffer birth defects.
 Consequently, in no way should you ever use any product containing boric acid if you are pregnant.